 Eye mask + ear plugs

 This is a big one.
-If you are a student, DO NOT FORGET IT!
+If you are a student, DO NOT FORGET YOUR ID!
 It can save you tons of money.
 In Europe, many sights offer discounts up to 1/2 price for those with valid students IDs.
-Even if they don’t specify, it never hurts to ask!
+Even if they don’t specify, it never hurts to ask.

 Weekend outfit + necessities